THUYimingLi/THUYimingLi.github.io/_pages/about.md

   * Thesis Topic: Study and Application of Ensemble Learning in Deep Learning (Outstanding Thesis in Ningbo Univ.)

+## News
+* 08/2020: I will serve as Program Committee Member (PC) of IJCAI 2021.
+* 07/2020: One paper is accepted by ECCV 2020 and its code is also released in Github.
+* 06/2020: I will serve as Program Committee Member (PC) of NeurIPS 2020.

 ## Research
 \* indicates equal contribution